Cannaregio Castello Dorsoduro Giudecca San Marco San Polo Santa Croce

 San Giovanni Novo in Oleo

-San Zanipolo Santi Giovanni e Paulo
+San Zanipolo Santi Giovanni e Paolo

 Sant’Anna